Wirecloud/wirecloud/docs/user_guide.md

 One of the most common operations is the task of getting the connections removed in the wiring.
-For example, when you make some mistake for some reason, you can fix it by clicking the remove button that appears in the middle of the connection.
+For example, when you make some mistake for some reason, you can fix it by clicking the *Remove* button that appears in the middle of the connection.

 ![wiring/delete_arrow1.png](images/user_guide/wiring/delete_arrow1.png)